University Research Checklist

-- The Ontario Universities’ Fair (OUF) in Toronto in September – the only event where you can see all 21 Ontario universities in one place.
-Talk personally with students and professors, and get answers about programs, admission requirements, student life and more.
+- The Ontario Universities’ Fair (OUF) in Toronto each September – the only event where you can see all 21 Ontario universities in 1 place.
+Talk with students and professors, and get answers about programs, admission requirements, student life and more.

-- The universities that interest you.
-Schedule a campus tour or participate in special events that are scheduled by the university.
+- Campus tours or special events that are scheduled by the universities that interest you.

 - Your family, teachers and guidance counsellors.
-Their information and insight could help you make a more informed decision.
+Their information and insight could help you make an informed decision.

 While you research universities and programs, you may also wish to research your funding options.
-In addition to the universities' own scholarships that are listed on eINFO, the Ontario and Canadian governments provide financial assistance to those who need it.
+In addition to the universities' scholarships listed on eINFO, the Ontario and Canadian governments provide financial assistance to those who need it.

 Make a list of the programs that interest you and their OUAC program codes.
 Keep this list handy – you will need the OUAC program codes when you apply online.

-After you submit your initial application, you can still make changes to your university and program information (see step 6).
-Apply early to avoid delays!
+After you submit your initial application, you can still make changes to your university and program information.

 After you submit your application, you can log in to your application to view your program choices, check your academic information, make changes and respond to offers of admission.